cpg314/checkalot/README.md

   -h, --help  Print help
 ```

-The repository should contain a `checkalot.yaml` configuration file at its root; an example can be found at the root of the repository.
+The repository should contain a `checkalot.yaml` configuration file at its root.

 ```yaml
 checks: